Q-STRUM Debate: Query-Driven Contrastive Summarization for Recommendation Comparison: for QCS

 Unlike Base and Contrastive summarizers, which rely on a single prompt, Debate prompting divides the task into distinct stages:

 \begin{itemize} \item \textbf{Debate Stage}: The LLM simulates a structured argument between two perspectives (e.g., Alice and Bob), where each defends one entity while addressing the other's weaknesses.
 This ensures balanced, contrastive comparisons by emphasizing both pros and cons.
 An example of a debate for the query: \begin{quote} \textit{``Culinary cities for food lovers''} \end{quote} for destinations Bangkok and Melbourne is provided in Figure \ref{fig:debate-example}.
 Highlights include pros and cons (green) and references to source data (yellow).
-The prompt used for this can be found in Listing \ref{lst:debate}. \item \textbf{Debate Summary Stage}: The output from the Debate Stage is summarized and then formatted into a structured JSON representation, called Debate-JSON.
+The prompt in Listing~\ref{lst:debate} is called for each aspect and its respective 10 sentences output from the Filter stage (cf. Figure \ref{fig:filter-stage}). \item \textbf{Debate Summary Stage}: The output from the Debate Stage is summarized and then formatted into a structured JSON representation, called Debate-JSON.
 This step ensures that the information is well-organized and explicitly aligned with the query and extracted aspects.
 An example of the output of this stage for the same debate in Figure \ref{fig:debate-example}, can be found in Figure \ref{fig:debate-json-example}.
 The prompt used for this can be found in Listing \ref{lst:debate-json}. \item \textbf{Final Contrastive Summary}: The structured data from the Debate-JSON is processed using the same Contrastive Summarizer prompt from Section \ref{sec:q-strum-cont}. \end{itemize}

 This multi-stage process ensures that the outputs are not only highly contrastive but also grounded and well-structured.
 Figure \ref{fig:qstrum}(b) and (c) depicts the architecture of \methodname\ Debate alongside Base and Contrastive methodologies.